F.A.Q.’s

 Is Public Transit Available and Easy to Access?

 Yes!
-Residents have access to their very own local bus routes, Regional bus lines, and are just minutes away from the N. Main street Metrolink station.
+Residents have access to their very own local bus routes (Corona Cruiser), Regional bus lines, and are just minutes away from the N. Main street Metrolink station.